sdiehl/write-you-a-haskell/003_lambda_calculus.md

 ```

 Toplevel expressions will be written as ``let`` statements without a body to
 indicate that they are added to the global scope.
-The Haskell language does
+The Haskell language does not
-not use this convention but OCaml, StandardML and the interactive mode of the
+use this convention but OCaml, StandardML use this convention.
+In Haskell the
-Haskell compiler GHC do.
-In Haskell the preceding let is simply
+preceding let is simply omitted for toplevel declarations.
-omitted.

 ```haskell
 let S f g x = f x (g x);